aleksey-pyatlin/engine-18.09-wiki/Networking.md

 Default IIS website should be displayed

 ## VIP service discovery

-NOTE: VIP service discovery does not currently work with Windows Server 1803

 Create an overlay network and deploy two services, each will get a VIP address: